 'Expect major delays,' B.C. drivers warned as winter weather impacts major routes

-Another blast of winter weather is impacting drivers in British Columbia, in one case leaving people stuck for hours on a blocked stretch of highway.
+Another blast of winter weather impacted drivers in British Columbia Thursday, in one case leaving people stuck for hours on a blocked stretch of highway.

 Snow and freezing rain are hitting parts of the province, and flooding has also been a factor on the roads.

-As of Thursday at noon, the busy Alex Fraser Bridge on Highway 91 is closed in both directions "due to winter operations," according to the Ministry of Transportation.
+The busy Alex Fraser Bridge on Highway 91 was closed for hours in both directions "due to winter operations," according to the Ministry of Transportation.

+In a statement issued later in the afternoon, the ministry said the closure was "in the interest of safety," and no estimated time of reopening was provided.

 "Please use an alternate route.
 Expect major delays due to congestion."